dret/webconcepts/concepts/http-header/Accept-Encoding.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Accept-Encoding"
 title:         "HTTP Header Field: Accept-Encoding"
+concept-name:  HTTP Header Field
+concept-value: Accept-Encoding
 description: "The \"Accept-Encoding\" header field can be used by user agents to indicate what response content-codings are acceptable in the response.
 An \"identity\" token is used as a synonym for \"no encoding\" in order to communicate when no encoding is preferred."
 ---